scrabbletank/farhome-rules/rulesdoc.md

 You can still use magic items without identifying them, but its bonuses will be unknown to you.
 If the item requires attunement you only benefit from its bonus modifiers unless stated otherwise.

+### Cursed Items

+Some magic items may be cursed, giving its holder a permanent, detrimental effect.
+There are many ways a cursed item can inflict its curse.
+Some may happen immediately after attuning to the item, some after a specific trigger, and some can curse just by touching the item.
+The effects of a curse are unique to the magic item and unless otherwise stated last even if you're no longer attuned to the item.

+Curses can be removed by successfully casting _Break Curse_ against a level given in the curses description.
+The spell automatically fails if you still meet the requirements for gaining the curse.
+For example, a curse that is granted by attuning to the item cannot be removed while you are still attuned to the item.

 ### Gaining Attributes through Items

 Some magic items grant bonuses to your attributes.
 While there is no limit on how much this can increase an attribute, you cannot benefit from two items that give bonuses to the same attribute, instead taking only the larger one.

 For example, using a _Cloak of Agility_ granting +1 Dexterity and a _Belt of Elvenkind_ granting +2 Dexterity will only give you +2 Dexterity.
 You still benefit from the remaining bonuses on those items.

 ### Elves